Large Language Models Are Still Misled by Simple Bias Ensembles: Constructing Benchmark for Evaluating Multi-bias Robustness

-The challenge of constructing a multi-bias benchmark lies in how to control multiple types of biases simultaneously.
-To overcome this challenge, we design a data generation process that consists of three main steps, where each step introduces distinct biases to the data: (i) Template construction. (ii) vocabulary construction and template completion using the constructed vocabulary. (iii) verification of bias features on each generated data.
+The challenge of constructing a multi-bias benchmark lies in how to achieve controllable construction of labels and multiple biases with the same polarity.
+This is because, samples carrying the bias we selected are predominantly labeled as entailment in existing corpus.
+However, we also need to construct counterfactual samples with labels of neutral and contradiction that occur rarely in existing corpus.
+To overcome this challenge, we design a data generation process that consists of three main steps, where each step introduces distinct bias features to the data: (i) Template construction; (ii) vocabulary construction and template completion using the constructed vocabulary; (iii) verification of bias features on each generated data.
+Below, we elaborate on the dataset construction pipeline by taking an example where each sample incorporates all the five selected bias features.

-\subsubsection{Template Construction}
+\subsection{Template Construction}

-We construct four pairs of templates for the label neutral and the other two labels, respectively.
-Each template is explicitly incorporated with the bias feature of `male with male-biased occupations' and `speculative word exists'.
+We construct four pairs of templates for the label `neutral' and the other two labels, respectively.
+Each template is explicitly incorporated with the bias features `male with male-biased occupations' and `speculative word exists'.
 Below is one pair of template, the first template is for the label neutral and the second is for the other two labels: \begin{enumerate}